Spin-Phonon Resonances in Nearly Polar Metals with Spin-Orbit Coupling: Introduction

 \section{Introduction}

-Though polar metals that undergo inversion-breaking transitions to phases characterized by polar space groups were predicted several decades ago \cite{Anderson:1965}, it is only relatively recently that they have been realized experimentally \cite{Zhou_review} with many more predicted. \cite{Ding:2018, shirodkar:2014, Fei:2016,benedek2016} Moreover, many anomalous properties of polar metals, particularly in the superconducting state, have been predicted \cite{kozii:2015,ruhman2017,kanasugi:2018, kanasugi:2019, kozii:2019, Maria:2020, Maria:review, gastiasoro2021theory} by invoking a spin-orbit interaction mediated coupling between polar fluctuations (arising from soft polar phonons) and electrons.
+Though polar metals that undergo inversion-breaking transitions to phases characterized by polar space groups were predicted several decades ago \cite{Anderson:1965}, it is only relatively recently that they have been realized experimentally \cite{Zhou_review,shi:2013,jin:2019,Fei:2018,Cao:2018,laurita:2019} with many more predicted. \cite{Ding:2018, shirodkar:2014, Fei:2016,benedek2016} Moreover, many anomalous properties of polar metals, particularly in the superconducting state, have been predicted \cite{kozii:2015,ruhman2017,kanasugi:2018, kanasugi:2019, kozii:2019, Maria:2020, Maria:review, gastiasoro2021theory} by invoking a spin-orbit interaction mediated coupling between polar fluctuations (arising from soft polar phonons) and electrons.
 However, to date there is no consensus about the magnitude of this coupling.
-Interestingly, very recent ab initio studies suggest a strong coupling of this type in doped strontium titanate \cite{gastiasoro2021theory}, where it was previously not expected to be large;\cite{Ruhman:2016} this nearly polar metal has several unconventional properties \cite{Collignon:2019}, possibly related to quantum polar fluctuations \cite{edge2015,kumar:2021,volkov2021}.
+A recent ab initio study provided an estimate for this type of coupling in doped strontium titanate \cite{gastiasoro2021theory}; previously its influence on superconducting state was found to be weak \cite{Ruhman:2016}.
+This nearly polar metal has several unconventional properties \cite{Collignon:2019}, possibly related to quantum polar fluctuations \cite{edge2015,kumar:2021,volkov2021}.
 Here we propose a mechanism to probe the strength of this spin-orbit mediated coupling in nearly polar metals, metals in the vicinity of their polar transitions on the disordered side.
 We demonstrate the presence of a spin-phonon resonance in magnetic field; the hybridization of the soft transverse optical phonon and the electronic spin-flip mode lead to an energy splitting that is a function of coupling strength.
 Based on our results, we propose spectroscopic measurements to extract the coupling strength and we also discuss possibilities for switching in the structurally polar phase.